4044ever/Hugo-Tailwind-3.2/README.md

 To get out of developing mode you need to do **Ctrl+c** twice.

-> **Disclaymer:** This is my first try with Hugo and Tailwind 3.0.
+> **Disclaimer:** This is my first try with Hugo and Tailwind 3.0.
 To me it looks like all functions work, classes get updated, a correct `/public/` folder with purged, minified style*.css gets created.
 Seems production ready, you can build a theme around it.
 Leave a command if you see errors or improvements.